stevejhiggs/blog/content/blog/the-problem-with-averages/index.md

 description: ""
 ---

+import Assumed from './charts/assumed' import AssumedMinMax from './charts/assumedMinMax' import Alternate from './charts/alternate' import AlternateMinMax from './charts/alternateMinMax'

 One thing I like about working at Opentable is that we are strong believers in logging.
 We log pretty much everything we can with regards to the technical aspects of our sites and apis.
 This lets us do meaningful analysis in real time and lets us have confidence the performance and correctness of our sites and services.

 That said I've had a niggle for a while that something was not quite right.
 After attending a talk on statistics at Velocity EU I finally realised what it was.